 - Warkworth village, golf course and beach - one mile away.

 - Accommodation is reached by climbing a 15 step metal staircase with dual handrails.

 - Tourist information centre leaflets/books, maps, SATNAV.
 I hope to be able to increase our WiFi signal by Easter 2014 and offer free WiFi again.

 - Flatscreen TV with Freeview, DVD player and large selection of DVDs, Radio with CD player

 - Well equipped kitchen with fridge with a small 3 star freezer compartment, electric oven, microwave, dishwasher, Tassimo coffee machine, bread maker, slow cooker, toaster, cookery books.
 Tea towels and an apron provided.

 - Please note the cottage does not have a washing machine.
-Full size ironing board, steam iron and Dyson 'Animal' hand held vacuum.
+Full size ironing board, steam iron.
 Wooden airer and radiator hanger.

 - Picnic basket, thermos flask, blanket and folding chairs.